Facts and Figures

 Medicine, given to Professor Fiona Powrie in 2012 and Professor Peter Ratcliffe in 2009; the Gairdner Award for medical

 research, awarded in 2014 to Sir Marc Feldmann and Sir Ravinder Maini and in 2010 to Sir Peter Ratcliffe and Professor Nick

 White; and the International Balzan Prize, awarded to Professor Reinhard Strohm in 2012 and Professor Joe Silk

-University has won eight Queen's Anniversary Prizes for
+University has won nine Queen's Anniversary Prizes for

 Higher Education, more than any other university.
 The prizes

 were awarded to: the Stroke Prevention Research Unit (2013); the Wildlife